The Best Free VPNs for all users in 2021: Hotspot Shield, ProtonVPN, and more!

 Just like Hotspot Shield, ProtonVPN provides both free and premium plans.
 But what sets this company apart from other free VPN services is all of its users get unlimited bandwidth and data, regardless of whether they’re paying a monthly fee or nothing at all.

 Because of this, you can use ProtonVPN to browse the web, use social media apps, watch videos, and more without worrying about going over a set data allowance.
 However, given that ProtonVPN only provides its free users with “medium speeds”, you shouldn’t expect the best performance with a non-premium account.

 Despite slower speeds, the free version of ProtonVPN has a no-logging policy and won’t bombard you with unwanted advertisements.
-However, you will have to deal with a one-device limit and just three server locations.
+However, you’ll have to deal with a one device limit and just three server locations with the free version.
 If you’d like to access more VPN servers, better speeds, P2P support, and many other features, you’ll need to sign up for a premium account.
 ProtonVPN’s cheapest premium plan will set you back $4 per month.

 Best free VPN for staying private online: TunnelBear

 TunnelBear, which was acquired by cybersecurity giant McAfee in 2018, is another highly respected VPN provider that offers a free version.
 What’s great about this offering is it has easy-to-use apps for Android, iOS, Windows, and Mac.